rasulkireev/gpw/content/blog/pocket-workflow.md

 ---
-title: My Pocket Workflow
+title: "My Pocket Workflow"
-date: 2020-03-22
+date: "2020-03-22"
 published: true
-slug: /my-pocket-workflow
+slug: "/my-pocket-workflow"
-icon: ./icons/book.svg
+icon: "./icons/pocket.svg"
-main-image: ./images/reading-on-kindle.jpg
+unsplashImageID: "zMRLZh40kms"
-tags: [joplin, pocket, productivity, reading]
+keywords: [joplin, productivity]
 category: "Productivity"
 description: "I wanted to discuss how I use Pocket and how it integrates into the BASB flow."
 ---